January 19, 2015

 As a temporary fix, we bought a rubber hole plug from our local Ace hardware store and safety-wired it in place.
 The plug insulated the exhaust pipe from the chassis perfectly, and the wire provided lots of flexibility, and if we had any reason to believe the wire wouldn't completely disintegrate in a matter of hours, we would've left it there.
 Instead we replaced it with another bobbin, and because we no longer have any faith in bobbins we ordered half a dozen, which should be good for the next three years or 30,000 miles, whichever comes first.

 The second repair was something of a surprise.
 One morning we were cruising up to our state capitol from the Bay Area, and about 60 miles into the drive we pulled off the highway to stop for gas.
-We quickly filled the tank and got ready to leave before anyone had a chance to start asking questions, but when we turned the key the engine spun, backfired loudly, and quit.
-Subsequent attempts to start the car failed to do anything more than spin the engine.
+We quickly filled the tank and got ready to leave before anyone had a chance to start asking questions, but when we turned the key the engine spun, backfired loudly, and then quit.
+All subsequent attempts to start the car failed to do anything more than spin the engine.
 Not a single pop from any cylinder.
-So the ignition had obviously failed.
+So obviously the ignition had failed.

-We fiddled with the ignition system at the gas station until it was determined we could do no more without tools, then got the car back to the garage and carefully reset the dwell and timing to the exact specifications called for by the M.G.
+We fiddled with the ignition system at the gas station until it was determined we could do no more without tools, then got the car back to the homestead and carefully reset the dwell and timing to the exact specifications called for by the M.G.
 Car Company.
-This required a disturbingly large adjustment to the distributor, which indicated that either a) the timing was way off, or b) we didn't know anything about setting dwell and timing.
-Ignoring both possibilities, we hooked everything back up and confidently turned the key.
+This required a disturbingly large adjustment to the distributor, which indicated that either a) the timing was way off, or b) we didn't know as much as we thought about setting dwell and timing.
+Ignoring both possibilities, we hooked all the wiring back up and confidently turned the key.

 The intake manifold on a multi-carbureted British car is a simple pipe with holes and flanges along its length for each carburetor and inlet port.
 Like most pipes, this one has openings at each end.
 This could be a disadvantage if it allowed the engine to draw in fresh air from the open ends, instead of sucking it in through the carburetors.
 Having identified this issue early on, or possibly having learned it from working on other cars, the M.G.
 Car Company machined the ends of each intake manifold to accept steel plugs that could be hammered in place.
 The factory reasoned that these steel plugs would never be in danger of coming loose, because a) the intake manifold operates under a constant vacuum, and b) they're hammered in place.
 The only possible exception to this would be when the manifold is not operating under a vacuum, such as for example when a cylinder backfires through an open intake valve.